Senior 6 min · March 05, 2026

 const emptyUserProfile = {};

-if (emptyCart) console.log('Cart exists (truthy)'); // this runs!
+if (emptyCart) console.log('Cart exists (truthy)'); // this runs

-if (emptyUserProfile) console.log('Profile exists (truthy)'); // this runs too!
+if (emptyUserProfile) console.log('Profile exists (truthy)'); // this runs too

-if (emptyCart.length === 0) console.log('Cart is empty'); // correct check
+if (emptyCart.length === 0) console.log('Cart is empty'); // this is the correct check

-▶ Output
+Output

 You are 25 years old